Netflix xStock (NFLXX) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Netflix xStock Historical Price

-According to the latest data gathered on Netflix xStock live price page, the current price of Netflix xStock is 1,097.05USD.
+According to the latest data gathered on Netflix xStock live price page, the current price of Netflix xStock is 1,123.08USD.
 The circulating supply of Netflix xStock(NFLXX) is

 In the past 24 hours, Netflix xStock has shown a price movement of